 - でも、あなたにあげるりんごはありません

-- But I have no apples to give you;
+- But I don’t have apples to give you;

 Kedo ou Keredomo (けど ou けれども)

-Kedo can mean: but, however or despite everything.
-Unlike でも, けど is used between clauses to make a compound sentence, creating opposite sentences.
+Kedo can mean: but, however, or despite everything.
+Unlike でも, けど is used between clauses to create a compound sentence, forming opposing phrases.
 There are some degrees of formality which are:

-- Keredo (けれど) = Formal, but not so much
+- Keredo (けれど) = Formal, but not too much

 - Kedo (けど) = Informal